focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ When selecting by mouse continue to track cursor even when left the editor rect
 + Draw selection with rounded corners
 + Don't accidentally select when clicking near the border
 + Don't select text when typing